 eLockbox

-• Since there is no physical payment, there is no waiting period for payments to come in the mail or for the checks to be processed
+• No physical payment means no waiting period for payments to be delivered by mail or checks to be processed

-• Reduces payment delivery time by up to five days and streamlines the cash application process
+• Reduces payment delivery time by up to five days; streamlines cash application process

 Remote Lockbox